csimpsonweb/angular-sass-bb1/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Static server

+Run `static-server` for a live test of the dist folder once `ng build` has been run.
+Navigate to `http://localhost:9080/`.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).